 A Church in Rogers Park, Chicago

-For the foreseeable future, we will be having our live, in-person worship services at 10 AM CDT at The New 400 Theaters (6746 N Sheridan) starting October 25, 2020.
-We will be observing social distancing protocols and a mask mandate during the event.
-The service will also be live-streamed through Facebook Live and FreeOnlineChurch.
+For the foreseeable future, we will be having our fully-live and fully-online worship services at 10 AM CDT starting November 22, 2020.
+The service will be live-streamed through Facebook Live and FreeOnlineChurch.
 Please contact us through our website for more information or questions.

 1. We believe in one God, Creator of all things, holy, infinitely perfect, and eternally existing in a loving unity of three equally divine Persons: the Father, the Son and the Holy Spirit.
 Having limitless knowledge and sovereign power, God has graciously purposed from eternity to redeem a people for Himself and to make all things new for His own glory.

 2. We believe that God has spoken in the Scriptures, both Old and New Testaments, through the words of human authors.
 As the verbally inspired Word of God, the Bible is without error in the original writings, the complete revelation of His will for salvation, and the ultimate authority by which every realm of human knowledge and endeavor should be judged.
 Therefore, it is to be believed in all that it teaches, obeyed in all that it requires, and trusted in all that it promises.

 3. We believe that God created Adam and Eve in His image, but they sinned when tempted by Satan.
 In union with Adam, human beings are sinners by nature and by choice, alienated from God, and under His wrath.
 Only through God’s saving work in Jesus Christ can we be rescued, reconciled and renewed.